Triple M Adelaide: History

 On 1 January 1990, 5KA became the first of two commercial AM radio stations in Adelaide to convert to the FM band.
 The station bid $5.5 million in a priced based allocation process the previous year for the FM licence.
 5KA moved to the frequency 104.7 MHz and the AM frequency was relinquished.
 With the FM conversion, the 5KA call-sign was changed to 5KKA and the station was branded on-air as KAFM.
 The AM frequency was re-purposed and allocated to a community broadcasting licence, 5RPH.
 The former transmission equipment which was co-located with competitor 5AD at the time was handed over to the operators contracted to provide transmission facilities to 5RPH, but the infrastructure was effectively abandoned.

 In August 1993, Hoyts Media which owned the Triple M radio network in the eastern states bought KAFM but could not adopt the Triple M call-sign in Adelaide as a community radio station already had the call-sign 5MMM.
 Hoyts then paid 5MMM for the right to use the Triple M name.
-The community station 5MMM then converted to 5DDD, and KAFM was then free to change its call-sign to 5MMM and adopt the Triple M network brand, which was launched on January 1, 1994 with a contemporary hit radio format.
+The community station 5MMM then converted to 5DDD, and KAFM was then free to change its call-sign to 5MMM and adopt the Triple M network brand, which was launched on 1 January 1994 with a contemporary hit radio format.
 With the merger of the Hoyts Triple M network into the Austereo Network, the station became a sister station to SAFM, and relocated to the ground floor of the building that was partly occupied by SAFM in 1995.

-In 1996, the station adopted a classic rock format and as of 2014, it had reverted to an active rock format comparable to similar formats on MMM stations in the eastern states.
+In 1996, the station adopted a classic rock format and as of 2014, it had reverted to an active rock format comparable to similar formats on Triple M stations in the eastern states.

 Digital radio

-Since 27 September 2014, Triple M is simulcast on Digital Radio in Adelaide.
+Since 27 September 2014, Triple M has been simulcast on digital radio in Adelaide.

 During AC/DC's 2010 Australian tour, Triple M aired High Voltage Radio, a "pop up" digital radio station that exclusively played AC/DC.
 High Voltage stopped being aired at the conclusion of the tour on 15 March 2010.